principles31/portfolio/README.md

 # Portfolio: setup and mobile version skeleton
 > The goal of this project is to create the UI from the templates in Figma.
 > The Works sections has been added to the project
+> About Section was added to the project
 > Template 5 was used.
 >
 ## Header section